metal3d/docker-auto-dnsmasq/examples/load-balancer/README.md

 docker-compose up -d
 ```

-Then, scale ip "give-the-ip" containers to have several service that can respond.
+Then, scale the "give-the-ip" service to have 4 services that can respond.

 ```bash
 docker-compose scale give-the-ip=4
 ```

-You now have one nginx server and 4 service that can provides ip.
+You now have one nginx server and 4 services that can provide IP.
 You need to refresh nginx:

 ```bash
 docker-compose exec reverse nginx -s reload